Why do people hire a coach? Isn’t having an encouraging friend or mentor the same thing?

 - living in closer alignment with their values

-- safe space to process through and plan for a life transition
+- safe space to process and plan various aspects of their business

 - more fulfilling relationships with family, friends and colleagues